-The average cost of a wedding in the U.S. is over $33,000, according to The Knot.
+The average cost of a wedding in the U.S. is over $25,000, according to most sources.
 That’s nuts (though not as pricey as these weddings).
 Luckily, there are a handful of wedding-planning hacks that can save you thousands of dollars without sacrificing style or setting on the big day.
 Nor will you have to start axing friends and family from your guest list.
 With these tips, you and your spouse can start your lives with a little extra cash knowing you weren’t complete suckers in the wedding game.

 If there’s one thing that will shock you when planning a wedding, it’s the exorbitant cost of flowers.
 Between centerpieces, ceremony décor, bridal bouquets, and boutonnieres, floral arrangements typically make up approximately 10 percent of the wedding budget: a lot of cash for something that grows straight from the ground and dies in a couple days.
 With that being said, consider these cost-effective solutions: